the1lab/1lab/src/Order/DCPO.lagda.md

       semidirected : is-semidirected-family f
 ```

-Note that if the indexing type of a family is a proposition, then the
+Note that any family whose indexing type is a proposition is
-family is semi-directed.
+automatically semi-directed:

 ```agda
   prop-indexed→semidirected